API

 What's not supported

-• Postgres PITR via WAL archiving
+• Point-in-time recovery / WAL archiving

-• Per-collection or partial dumps
+• Per-table, per-collection, or schema-filtered dumps

-• Custom pg_dump flags (schema filters, etc.)
+• Custom pg_dump / mongodump flags

 Database user requirements